 After the Millennium, Satan is loosed and will come out from his prison to deceive the nations one final time, culminating into the last battle when all nations surround Israel to defeat her.
 But fire from Heaven will come down to consume them all, and Satan will be thrown into the Lake of Fire, which will be his eternal abode together with the beast and the false prophet Rev 20:7-10.

 It is after Satan’s final defeat and banishment, that the Great White Throne appears in preparation for the second resurrection, ie. the resurrection of the unrighteous, and the final judgement.
 Books are opened which chronicle everything done by those being judged whilst alive.
 And anyone whose name is not written in the “Book of Life” shall be thrown into the “lake of fire” Rev 20:11-15.

-Then after the Great White Throne judgements, there will be a new heaven and a new earth Rev 21:1.
-God himself will dwell amongst man once more Rev 21:3, and will live together in the new City of Jerusalem, which comes down out of Heaven dressed like a bride Rev 21:2.
+Then after the Great White Throne judgments, there will be a new heaven and a new earth Rev 21:1.
+God himself will dwell among man once more Rev 21:3, and will live together in the new City of Jerusalem, which comes down out of Heaven dressed like a bride Rev 21:2.
 God will make everything new and the old order shall pass away.
 Rev 21:4